Education in China: Compulsory education law

 Education planners envisioned that by the mid-1990s, all workers and staff in coastal areas, inland cities, and moderately developed areas (with a combined population of 300 million to 400 million people) would have either compulsory 9-year or vocational education and that 5 percent of the people in these areas would have a college education, building a solid intellectual foundation for China.
 Furthermore, the planners expected that secondary education and university entrants would have increased by the year 2000.

 The second category targeted under the 9-year compulsory education law consisted of towns and villages with medium-level development (around 50 percent of China's population), where universal education was expected to reach the junior-high-school level by 1995.
 Technical and higher education was projected to develop at the same rate.

 The third category, economically backward (rural) areas (around 25 percent of China's population), were to popularize basic education without a timetable and at various levels according to local economic development, though the state would try to support educational development.
 The state also would assist education in minority nationality areas.
 In the past, rural areas, which lacked a standardized and universal primary education system, had produced generations of illiterates; only 60 percent of their primary school graduates had met established standards.

 As a further example of the government's commitment to nine-year compulsory education, in January 1986 the State Council drafted a bill passed at the Fourteenth Session of the Standing Committee of the Sixth National People's Congress that made it illegal for any organization or individual to employ youths before they had completed their nine years of schooling.
 The bill also authorized free education and subsidies for students whose families had financial difficulties.

 Tuition-free primary education is, despite compulsory education laws, still a target rather than a realized goal throughout China.
 As many families have difficulty paying school fees, some children are forced to leave school earlier than the nine-year goal.

 The 9-year System is called "Nine Years – One Policy", or "九年一贯制" in Chinese.
 It usually refers to the educational integration of the elementary school and the middle school.
 After graduating from elementary school, graduates can directly enter into the junior high school.
-The grades in schools that implement the 9-year System are usually called Grade 1, Grade 2, and so on through Grade 9.
+The years in schools that implement the 9-year System are usually called Year 1, Year 2, and so on through Year 9.